DennAbreu/MoonTrading/README.md

 4. In the XAMPP Control Panel start the Apache & MySQL actions.
 5. In your browser navigate to <a href='http://localhost/phpmyadmin/'>http://localhost/phpmyadmin/<a>
-6. On the PHPMyAdmin console click on 'import' > 'Browse Your Computer' under 'File to Import', and then navigate to the cisc4900.sql file in the assets folder.
+6. On the PHPMyAdmin console click on 'import' > 'Browse Your Computer' under 'File to Import', and then select the cisc4900.sql file in the assets folder.

 ```sh
 C:\xampp\htdocs\MoonTrading-main\MoonTrading-main\assets\cisc4900.sql